Desperate Hong Kong protesters explore sewers in campus escape bid

 One protester, gas mask on, and cling film wrapped around his arms, carried a torch as he descended with his backpack down the metal rungs into the subterranean gloom.

-Desperation has stalked the protesters for two days since an occupation of the city centre campus turned into a police seige.
+Desperation has stalked the protesters for two days since an occupation of the city centre campus turned into a police siege.

 "We can get through today...
 I don't know about tomorrow," Fung, 43, a kitchen volunteer helping feed protesters in a campus canteen told AFP on Monday.